Need Help? Give us a call.

 Next Insurance is a great option for small business owners who want the convenience of purchasing insurance online, at an affordable price.
 The company’s target audience are small business owners who generate less than $5 million in annual revenue.
 They sell three types of insurance that are popular among this group—general liability, professional liability, and commercial auto insurance.

-Next has one of the fastest online quote generators that we’ve seen for any insurance company.
+Next has one of the fastest online quote generators that we’ve seen for any business insurance company.
 Answer about 10 minutes’ worth of questions about your company, and you’ll instantly have three quotes in front of you to choose from.
 You can then buy the policy online that meets your coverage requirements.
 90% of their policies are sold online with Next’s proprietary insurance technology, with no help from underwriters or agents.
 However, if you need help choosing a quote or have questions, licensed Next insurance agents are just a quick phone call away.

 Small business owners can conveniently manage their policy online.
 Although many traditional insurance companies charge you to add additional insureds or access proof of insurance, this is free with Next.
 Next lets you save money on premiums too.
 Without the overhead of having to employ a lot of staff or maintain physical offices, Next is often able to get small business owners an affordable rate on insurance.
 In 80% of cases, Next offers the most affordable general liability policy that a business can get.